riskyprsty/mountains-api/README.md

 ## mountains-api

 ### Installation
-First install the dependencies
+First install the dependencies and compile the typecsript project

+`npm install`

-`npm install `
+`npm run build`

 then scrape the mountains json data